New Building Plans

 Mayo Hospice / Palliative Care Centre

-The lands are located within a small cul-de-sac development, containing St. Anthony School and HSE residential centres and the Rural training centre and are within walking distance of the Mayo General Hospital, Lough Lannagh public park and the town centre.
-This enclave overlooks a large open space amenity where Mayo County Council plans to deliver a new running track and football fields, which will add activity to the area.
+The Hospice is located within a small cul-de-sac development, containing St. Anthony's School and HSE residential centres and the Rural training centre and is within walking distance of the Mayo General Hospital, Lough Lannagh public park and the town centre.

 The Mayo facility consists of Day Care, Community Care and a 14 Bed In-Patient Unit providing symptom control support, respite and end of life services and will see it's first patients admitted in 2020.

 A café, shop and reflection room will be publicly accessible, which will add vitality and increase awareness of the hospice works in the community.

 We have used the natural landscape of trees, water, planted courtyards and gardens to organise and define the three core areas within the centre:

 - Reception & Public Areas: entered through a tree-lined south facing forecourt